Journey of a Series

 My agent was eventually able to get my rights back from everyone and in 2015 I put my 3 novels out myself:

 The second Big Fish Agent and I parted ways after that.

 There were also German covers.

-Let's just say my publishing career had been a messy rollercoaster ride.
+Let's just say my publishing career had been a messy roller coaster ride.
+What I now know for sure is that writing/publishing isn't for sissies.
+A very tough skin is non-negotiable.
 I still want to write more books in the series at some point.
 Kismet book #4 has been "in progress" for quite a while.
 Hopefully, it will be born one day soon!